-Four people seated at a table in a meeting room, with a presenter speaking in front of a screen.
+Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The 5 Warning Signs Before Every IT Disaster